soablackwhite/Intro-to-IM/Week3/Documentation.md

 # The Art

 ### Icons
-I couldn't find same-style icons for the hand gestures I wanted, so I decided to make my owns.
+I couldn't find same-style icons for the hand gestures I wanted, so I decided to make my own.
 The icons are simply pictures of my own hands that I later pixelized and recolored on Aseprite (a pixel art software).
 But then the pixelization turned out to be very time consuming so I decided to stick with some light editing and coloring.

 ![processing](https://github.com/soablackwhite/Intro-to-IM/blob/master/Week3/comparison.png)